kubernetes/kubernetes/docs/proposals/flexvolume-improved-lifecycle.md

 Also, it is recommended to activate the plugins using systemd or some other socket activation models.

 ### Upgrade
 In most cases upgrade is as simple as upgrading a daemon-set.
-But in some cases (e.g. fuse based drivers), driver pod cannot be restarted as long as it is in use by a Pod.
+But in some cases (e.g. fuse based drivers), driver pod cannot be restarted when it is in use by a Pod.
 In those cases, it is recommended to separate out the pod running the server/fuse backend into a separate dameon-set

 ###Example workflow:
 #### Installation